Skip to Content

 The spa’s hot tub

 Like all Carnival vessels, the Spirit has self-serve laundry rooms.
 While none of us likes to do laundry on vacation, they come in handy on long journeys.
-Also, I can pack less and not have to worry about having overweight luggage at the airport with the ability to do laundry.

 Carnival is a family-friendly cruise line and provides kids programs for different age groups.
 Camp Carnival offers simple games, art supplies, and scavenger hunts for children aged two to eleven.